department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/governance/alert-standardization.md

 ## Missing MHV-Identifier (Account Creation API)

+Users who lack the third condition: presence of an MHV-Identifier, will be access-limited to _only some applications_ that rely on the MHV-API backend.
+These applications include: medications, medical records, and secure messages.
+Applications that do not rely on the MHV-API backend do not have this requirement.

-Not all applications in the My HealtheVet on VA.gov portal rely on the MHV-API backend, but 3 of the "big four" tools do, including medications, medical records, and secure messages.
-These affected applications must run a check for the presence of an MHV-Identifier (UUID).
+Affected applications must run a check for the presence of an MHV-Identifier (UUID).
+If one does exist, the application can be rendered.
 If one does not exist, additional steps must be taken.
-We have prepared a React component to make this check as easy as possible for application teams.
+The Cartogrpahy team has prepared a React component to make this check as easy as possible for application teams.

-Applications that do not rely on the MHV-API backend do not have this requirement.

 The additional steps that must be taken by affected applications if the check for an MHV-Identifier comes back as "false" are [documented in greater detail as part of Account Creation API work here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/digital-health-modernization/mhv-to-va.gov/governance/mhv-account-creation-api.md)